The Tail of the Dragon: The Most Thrilling Drive in the Smoky Mountains

 If you’re looking for an adrenaline-fueled adventure in the Smoky Mountains, it’s hard to beat the Tail of the Dragon!
 This 11-mile section of U.S. Route 129 has become a hugely popular destination for motorcyclists and sports car drivers.
 Featuring 318 curves, this winding mountain road is unlike anywhere else in the world.
-To help you make the most of your next vacation, Visit My Smokies has put together a guide to everything you need to know about riding the Tail of the Dragon.
+To help you make the most of your next vacation, we’ve put together a guide to everything you need to know about riding the Tail of the Dragon.

 Take a Video Tour of the Dragon

-The Tail of the Dragon attracts around 250,000 bikers each year – and it’s easy to see why!
+The Tail of the Dragon attracts around 250,000 bikers each year—and it’s easy to see why!
 Bordering the Great Smoky Mountains National Park and Cherokee National Forest, this road has no houses, driveways, businesses, or intersecting roads.
 With its thrilling twists and turns, the road takes its name from its resemblance to a curvy dragon’s tail.
-For a taste of what it’s like to ride US 129, check out a few seconds of this POV motorcycle video from YouTube:
+For a taste of what it’s like to ride US 129, check out a few seconds of this motorcycle video:

 History of the Tail of the Dragon

 While the present-day Tail of the Dragon is frequented by bikers and motorists, centuries ago, it hosted very different travelers.
 Much of the 11-mile route was worn down by herds of buffalo roaming across the unspoiled frontier.
 The Cherokee used the trail for hundreds of years, and Euro-American settlers began hunting and trapping along the route in the early 1700s.